-Providing access to books expands opportunities and offers children the hope of a brighter future
+Providing access to books expands opportunities and offers children the hope of a better future

 Buildings & Books envisions a world in which children no longer face a lifetime of poverty simply because they are denied access to books.